 - pork floss for garnish (optional)

 - Heat 1 tablespoon oil in wok until hot.
-Fry to garlic and red chili until fragrant.
+Fry the garlic and red chili until fragrant.
 Add the shrimp and fry shrimp until it is cooked.
 Removed from heat and set aside.
 Don't overcook the shrimp!

 - Add 1 tablespoon oil to wok.
 Fry the onion, turmeric, curry powder and red pepper and fry for about 2 minutes.